 When she started working in Marketing, she decided to change her online name to a male one.
 Eventually, she got more clicks and enrollments than what she did with a female name.
 “It’s not surprising that people would accredit a man much more than a woman.
 In India, gender bias is deeply rooted.”, said Kritika, a student of Multimedia and Mass Communication.
 She believes in breaking down complex information to simpler packets of knowledge for a larger audience.
 She worked on an article recently published in the New York Times Luxury’s Hidden Indian Supply Chain which brings under the spotlight the exploitation of embroiderers by luxury brands like Dior, Gucci and Saint Laurent.

-These women are important role models in AI for the next generation of girls who are soon going to start their journey in this industry.
-As we explained, your abilities and potential define who you are and not your gender.
+These women are important role models in AI for the next generation who are soon going to start their journey in this industry.
+Your abilities and potential define who you are and not your gender.
 If you put enough effort and energy into your work, everything is possible.